xformerfhs/hashvalue/README.md

 It is possible to specifiy multiple output encodings:

 ```
-hashvalue -source "There should be a meaning." --base32 --base64
+hashvalue --source "There should be a meaning." --base32 --base64
 ```

 This prints the following output: